-PROP 111.
-Any sufficient signification of this will, touching the reasonable creature's duty, is a law, indispensably obliging such a creature.-A law is a constitution de debito; ["of debt;"] and it is the legislator's will (not concealed in his own breast, but) duly expressed that makes this constitution, and infers an obligation on the subject.
+3. Any sufficient signification of this will, touching the reasonable creatures duty is a law, indispensibly obliging such a creature.
+A law is a constitution de debito, and it is the legislator's will (not concealed in his own breast, but) duly expressed that makes this constitution, and infers an obligation on the subject.

-PROP.
-IV.
-The law given to Adam at his creation was partly natural, given by way of internal impression upon his soul; partly positive, given (as is probable) by some more external discovery or revelation.-That the main body of laws whereby man was to be governed, should be at first given no other way than by stamping them upon his mind and heart, was a thing congruous enough to his innocent state, as it is to angels' and saints' in glory, it being then exactly contempered to his nature, highly approvable to his reason, (as is evident in that, being fallen, his reason ceases not to approve it, Rom. ii.
-18,) fully suitable to the inclination and tendency of his will, and not at all regretted by any reluctant principle that might in the least oppose, or render him doubtful about, his duty.
+4. The law given to Adam at his creation was partly natural, given by way of internal impression upon his soul; partly positive given (as is probable) by some more external discovery or revelation.
+That the main body of laws whereby man was to be governed, should be at first given no other way than by stamping them upon his mind and heart, was a thing congruous enough to his innocent state (as it is to angels and saints in glory) it being then exactly contempered to his nature highly approvable to his reason, (as is evident in that being fallen, his reason ceases not to approve it, Rom.
+2, 18.) fully suitable to the inclination and tendency of his will, and not at all regretted by any reluctant principle that might in the least oppose or render him doubtful about his duty.

-Yet was it most reasonable also, that some positive commands should be superadded, that God's right of dominion and government over him as Creator might be more expressly asserted, and [that] he might more fully apprehend his own obligation as a creature to do some things, because it was his Maker's will, as well as others, because they appeared to him in their own nature reasonable and fit to be done: for so the whole of what God requires of man is fitly distinguished into some things which he commands, because they are just; and some things that are just, because he commands them.
+Yet was it most reasonable also, that some positive commands should be superadded, that God's right of dominion and government over him as Creator, might be more expressly asserted, and he might more fully apprehend his own obligation as a creature to do some things, because it was his Maker's will, as well as others, because they appeared to him in their own nature reasonable and fit to be done; for so the whole of what God requires of man, is fitly distinguished into some things which he commands, because they are just; and some things that are just because he commands them.

-PROP. v.
-Adam was endued in his creation with a sufficient ability and habitude to conform to this whole law, both natural and positive; in which ability and habitude his original rectitude did consist.-This proposition carries in it the main truth we have now in hand; therefore requires to be more distinctly insisted on.
-There are two things in it to be considered :-

-First.
-The thing itself [which] he was endued with.

-Secondly.
-The manner of the endowment.
+5. Adam was endued in his creation, with a sufficient ability and habitude to conform to this whole law, both natural and positive; in which ability and habitude his original rectitude did consist.
+This proposition carries in it the main truth we have now in hand, therefore requires to be more distinctly insisted on.
+There are two things in it to be considered,-the thing itself he was endued with: and-the manner of the endowment.

-First.
-The thing itself wherewith he was endued.-That was uprightness, rectitude; (otherwise called "the image of God;" though that expression comprehends more than we now speak of, as his immortality, dominion over the inferior creatures, &c.;) which uprightness or rectitude consisted in the habitual conformity or conformability of all his natural powers to this whole law of God; and is therefore considerable two ways; namely, in relation to its subject, and in relation to its rule.
+(1.)
+The thing itself wherewith he was endued, that was uprightness, rectitude, (otherwise called the image of God, though that expression comprehends more than we now speak of, as his immortality, dominion over the inferior creatures, &c.) which uprightness or rectitude consisted in the habitual conformity, or conformability of all his natural powers to this whole law of God; and is therefore considerable two ways, namely, in relation to its subject, and its rule.